-Some transfers between schemes in the Public Sector Transfer Club may result in members exceeding the pension Annual Allowance threshold.
-This can attract a tax charge.
-To check that your transfer won’t exceed the Annual Allowance rules, see the details here.
+In some cases, transfers between schemes in the Public Sector Transfer Club can result in members exceeding the pension Annual Allowance threshold.
+This can lead to a tax charge.

 Transfers from schemes outside the public sector

-Your new scheme can also accept transfers from private personal pensions and pension schemes provided by private sector employers – including defined benefit final salary schemes.
+The Police scheme can also accept transfers from private personal pensions and pension schemes provided by private sector employers – including those with final salary type defined benefits.